Dan Fredinburg

 Daniel Paul Fredinburg (September 8, 1981 – April 25, 2015) was an American Google executive, climate activist, explorer, and entrepreneur.
-He died on April 25, 2015, of head injuries incurred in an avalanche at Mount Everest's Base Camp triggered by the April 2015 Nepal earthquake.
+He was among the victims of an avalanche at Mount Everest's Base Camp triggered by the April 2015 Nepal earthquake.

 Early life

 Fredinburg grew up on a farm in Norfork, Arkansas, and left home at the age of 15 to attend the Arkansas School for Mathematics, Sciences, and the Arts in Hot Springs.

 He graduated from the University of California, Irvine in 2004, earned a master's degree in intelligent robotics from the University of Southern California, and completed other graduate coursework at Stanford University and the University of California, Berkeley.

 Career

 Fredinburg began working for Google in 2007.
 He was head of privacy at Google X, an advisor on Project Loon, and the co-founder of The Laundry SF and Save the Ice.
 He launched Google Adventure Team, an effort to map geological areas and formations on Earth at a similar level of detail to Google Earth's street-level view of cities, towns, and other populated areas (including the Great Barrier Reef, the floors of the oceans, and high and/or remote mountains and mountain ranges, including the Himalayas).

 Fredinburg was co-inventor of more than a dozen software technologies that were patented by Google.

 Prior to working at Google, Fredinburg worked on future combat systems in the defense industry at Boeing.